-- Native plants can grow well in soils considered infertile based on 'farming' measures - Measure results over at least 4 years, as outcomes can change with soil development, weathering, plant interactions and adventive seedling establishment

-- Place trials in areas that will not be disturbed; use replication in trials, ideally in different areas of the site in case changes in mine plans/road widening removes plots - Ensure results from small trials are 'scalable the trials should have similar slopes and ideally use similar machinery
+- Native plants can grow well in soils considered infertile based on farming measures. - Measure results over at least 4 years, as outcomes can change with soil development, weathering, plant interactions and adventive seedling establishment. - Place trials in areas that will not be disturbed.
+Use replication in trials, ideally in different areas of the site in case changes in mine plans/road widening remove plots. - Ensure results from small trials are 'scalable the trials should have similar slopes and ideally should use similar machinery.

-Norton, D.A., Creedy, S., Keir, D. 2013.
+Norton DA, Creedy S, Keir D 2013.
 Substrate modification for enhanced native forest restoration, Reefton.
-Ecological Management and Restoration 14(2):147-150.
+Ecological Management and Restoration 14(2): 147-150.